Good Humor (album): Release

 Saint Etienne had always been affiliated with Creation Records through Heavenly Records, but Good Humor was their first release for the label proper.
 Its original release date was planned for summer 1997 but was delayed by Creation because they were committed to promoting Oasis's album Be Here Now.

 In the United States, the group was signed to the Sub Pop label.
 A limited edition of the US release contained a bonus disc titled Fairfax High, consisting mostly of B-sides from UK singles.
 Each of the tracks on the bonus disc is available as part of the 2010 deluxe edition of Good Humor.
 Fairfax High was the first of a series of US-only singles, albums and EPs.

-The first single was "Sylvie", which reached number twelve on the UK Singles Chart.
+The first single was "Sylvie", which reached number twelve on the UK singles chart.
 The band wanted "Lose That Girl" to be the second single from the album, but Creation decided on "The Bad Photographer", which reached number twenty-seven.
 "Lose That Girl" was scheduled for release by Creation in late 1998 but was scrapped at close to the last minute.
-Remixes by the Trouser Enthusiasts were produced, but were not pressed to even promo 12".
+Remixes by the Trouser Enthusiasts were produced, but were not pressed to even a promo 12".
 The Trouser Enthusiasts' remix was later featured as a bonus track on the North American-only B-sides compilation Interlude.

 An instrumental demo of "Lose That Girl" and a single mix of "Sylvie" by album keyboardist Gerard Johnson are included on the fan club CD Nice Price.
 The band-written sleeve notes describe the influence of soft rock on the former.
 The song also had the working title of "Jazz Odyssey" (a nod to This is Spinal Tap).

 A double-disc deluxe edition of the album was released on 4 October 2010.
-The bonus disc contained Fairfax High in its entirety, as well as a number of other tracks.
-In September 2018, St Etienne toured a performance of the entire album across nine cities in USA and Canada.
+The bonus disc contained Fairfax High in its entirety, as well as several other tracks.
+In September 2018, St Etienne toured a performance of the entire album across nine cities in the USA and Canada.